Hocks Noise Brakers®

 Tinnitus

 Tinnitus can be caused when loud noises damage the sensory hairs within the cochlea.
 The damage to the hairs can cause them to relay false data.
 Hearing loss occurs when the hairs relay little or no data.
-The false data is translated by the brain as a ringing, buzzing, whistling,hissing, clicking, chirping, or pulsing sound.
+The false data is translated by the brain as ringing, buzzing, whistling,hissing, clicking, chirping, or pulsing sounds.

 Balance Problems